-This form is for you (the student) to assess your in summer term, complete this form and give it to you of the i nterns hip, by t he end oj fthe seme

-Intern Name:

-Sponsoring Organization: Sponsoring Supervisor:

-Internship Instructor: Internship Department:

-Course Number and Section: Semester(s) of Inter nship:

-Place an X in the box of the number that best statements.
-1 = Strongly Agree; 5 = Strong , and the second greem ent wi th each of the fo llowing

-1 2 3 4 5

-I achieved my learning goals during the interr ship.

-Through my duties, I received training in a pr

-I experienced some of the realities of working

-Clarity of organizational structure 1 2 4 5

-Access to necessary materials and/or equipme nt

-Collegiality/friendliness of the employees

-Attitude of respect for interns

-Comments:

-Support and Feedback: 1 2 3 4 5

-From your supervisor

-From other employees with whom you interac ted

-Comments:

-Opportunity to be Creative: 1 2 3 4 5

-Willingness of others consider to your ideas

-Comments:

-Interaction with Others: 1 2 3 4 5

-Opportunity to contribute to a team project

-Questions were encouraged and answered.

-Access to one or more mentors (supervisor or emnlovees)
+This form is for you (the student) to assess your internship experience.
+At the conclusion summer term, complete this form and give it to your course instructor. on of the in ternsh tip, by th he end of the seme Intern Name: Sponsoring Organization: Sponsoring Supervisor : - Internship Instructor: Internship Departmen nt: - Course Number and Section: Semester(s) of In nternship: Place an X in the box of the number that best reflects your level of agreement/of statements. $1 = $ Strongly Agree; $5 = $ Strongly Disagree lisagreeme nt wit h each of the fo llowing 1 2 3 4 5 I achieved my learning goals during the internship.
+Through my duties, I received training in a profession/field related to my students. ies.
+I experienced some of the realities of working in the profession/field.
+Work Environment: Clarity of organizational structure 1 2 3 4 5 Access to necessary materials and/or equipment Collegiality/friendliness of the employees Attitude of respect for interns Comments: Support and Feedback: 1 2 3 4 5 From your supervisor From other employees with whom you interacted Comments: Opportunity to be Creative: 1 2 3 4 5 Willingness of others consider to your ideas Comments: Interaction with Others: 1 2 3 4 5 Opportunity to contribute to a team project T Questions were encouraged and answered.
+Access to one or more mentors (supervisor or employees)